PLEASE ALSO TAKE TIME TO READ OUR FAQ'S PAGE...

 The sole reason for breeding should be to improve the breed, to produce pups that are better than the generation before.
 We do this by carefully selecting a stud dog that compliments our bitch in various ways, and by doing so, we hope to create puppies that are better than we already have and/or the time before.

-When we breed here, we do so for ourselves.
+When we breed here, we often do so for ourselves primarily.
 We hope to keep the 'pick' of the litter (should it be what we are looking for) and to move forward with our line in terms of showing and, in the future, breeding on again.
 The remaining pups will only be sold to homes that we deem a perfect for our babies.
-Should all enquiries received not fit that bill, prior to the pups arrival or during their first 8 weeks, the pups will stay with us until the right owner/home does come along, regardless of how long this takes.

 It isn't by sheer luck that each dog we now own has a fantastic, well rounded temperament and is also a good example of the breed.
 It has taken a number of years to get to this stage, by avoiding breeding from those that haven't been suitable and only doing so from those we know have a very 'level' personality.
 Keeping pups from these litters, that display the same traits as their parents, then breeding from them when the time is right, means that we can now ascertain the temperament of each puppy produced here.
-Many, many Dachshunds have bad temperaments and are extremely hard work (incessant barking, snapping, confrontational, fear aggressive, nervous), we never breed from dogs such as these as it very often passes through the genes.
-Many of those breeding now will not take any of the above into account.
+Many, many Dachshunds have bad temperaments and are extremely hard work (incessant barking, snapping, confrontational, fear aggressive, nervous), we never breed from dogs such as these as it very often passes through the genes and many breeders will not take any of the above into account.

 A 'good' breeder will never sell a pup to an unsuitable home and, as disappointing as it can be to be told your circumstances aren't right for the breed, there are valid reasons behind this decision and a good breeder has everyone's best interests at heart, nothing more.
 The last thing they want is for a pup they have bred to be unhappy in its new home, or for the new owners to regret/be unhappy with their new addition, and ultimately have to make the devastating decision to bring the puppy back, or worse still, advertise to find it a new home.
 It is absolutely imperative to get the match between pup and owner right, right from the start.
 Being thoroughly vetted is mandatory and if you have been refused by a 'good' breeder, but accepted by a less known or less experienced breeder, please question their reasons for doing so, also for breeding the litter in the first instance and the health and temperament of the pup you will be getting.
 The lifespan of a Dachshund (with no health issues) is 15 years - this is a long time to have a dog that barks at everything that moves or is scared of its own shadow.